Bool76/bools-wiki/docs/c-sharp/class-objects/README.md

 `class Car` == A new class called `Car` is created

-`*All code in Car*` == All of that code belongs to the class of `Car` and will be accessable if an object is created from `Car`
+`*All code in Car*` == All of that code belongs to the class of `Car` and will be accessable if an Object is created from `Car`

 <br/><br/>

 ### Create an Object
-Overview - An object is created from a class, you can think of it as an instance of the class.
-In the example below we've already created a class named Car so we can create an _Object_ from the _Class_
+Overview - An Object is created from a Class, you can think of it as an instance of the Class.
+In the example below we've already created a Class named Car so we can create an _Object_ from the _Class_

 ```
 Car myObj = new Car();